 From the vantage point of the park at Punta Torrecilla, there is a beautiful view of the city of Santo Domingo and Avenida George Washington also known as the Malecon.
 There are usually people fishing off the coral cliffs.
 Sit, relax and watch the many ships bringing and leaving with their loads.
 Many Cruise Ships and the Ferry from Puerto Rico come and go from the Puerto Santo Domingo.
 The ports include Puerto San Souci and Puerto Don Diego.

-The Park of Punta Torrecilla, where the Faro sits, is located in Los Mameyes, Santo Domingo Este along Avenida España on the property of the Naval Base 27 de Febrero.
+The Park of Punta Torrecilla, where the Faro sits, is located at Dominican Republic’s South East coast in Los Mameyes, Santo Domingo Este along Avenida España on the property of the Naval Base 27 de Febrero.
 Academia Naval / Naval Academy is located across the street and the Club De Oficiales De La Marina De Guerra / Navy Officers Club is next door.
 Coming into Santo Domingo from the airport the park sits on the left before you enter the city.

 Parque Mirador del Sur is the first ecological park of Santo Domingo.
 It is one of the most important elements of the network of green spaces in the city.